justinmend/employeeManager/README.md

   }
   - Click "PUBLISH" to activate changes.

-# NOTE: IMPORTANT!
+# IMPORTANT!
 Installing Genymotion for Android Simulator if you have an AMD CPU.
 - You will need to install Genymotion Application if you have an AMD CPU to avoid running into complications trying to use the built in Android simulator in Android Studio.
 - Android Studio Simulator only works well with Intel CPU.
 - To install Genymotion for personal use, go to https://www.genymotion.com/fun-zone/.